Shubham0209/airflow-tutorial/docs/bigquery_github_trends.md

 ![console](img/create_service_account.png?raw=true)

+Click on create key and a JSON file will be downloaded.
 Also, the service account needs to have permission to access the GCS bucket and Bigquery dataset.

 ### Airflow Connection